rama7993/c360-docs/docs/marketing/components/asset.md

 - **All Assets/ My Assets / Assets Assigned To Me**

 :::note
- - All Assets: Created By me/Assigned to me/Created By below users.
+ - All Assets: Created by me/Assigned to me/Created by below users.
- - My Assets: Created By me
+ - My Assets: Created by me
- - Assets Assigned To Me: The Asset which was assiged to me by someone.
+ - Assets Assigned To Me: The Asset which was assigned to me by someone.
 :::

 <figure>